Have you been diagnosed with a brain tumour? Order your free information pack.

 · may be a randomised trial – where people are put into the different treatment groups at random.

 Phase 3 clinical trials often take place in many hospitals across different countries.
-They are carried out on larger groups (several thousand patients), who are usually ill, and often last for several years.
+Larger groups (several thousand patients), who are usually ill receive these trials, and often last for several years.

 Phase 3 trials aim to find out: